dreymond1/dreymond1/README.md

 ## **Hey there, my name is Andrey.** ##

 ***
-:rocket: I have knowledge in python, machine learning and statistic.
+:rocket: I have knowledge in python, IA, machine learning and statistic.

 :books: I'm currently learning others python functionality.